-We work with our members, worldwide, to ensure that DMR is the most widely supported digital business radio standard.
-Our members are companies, organisations and individuals who use or build DMR products or those working to support the DMR standard in other ways.
+We work with our members, worldwide, to ensure that DMR Digital Mobile Radio is the most widely supported digital business radio standard.
+Our members are companies, organisations and individuals who use or build DMR products professionally or those working to support the DMR standard in other ways.
 By using a combination of education, awareness, certification and interoperability training we operate to make sure that business buyers of today’s digital radio technology have the security of knowing that they are investing in the future.
 We’re here to ensure that DMR products exist within a successful, open, multi-vendor chain.

 Mission and Objectives

-For DMR we will:
+For DMR we do:

 The Members Assembly drives the DMR Associations.
 It begins all the actions and work needed to achieve the purposes of the DMR Association and it determines the membership fees, reviews the work of the Marketing and Technical Working Groups, elects Chairman of the Organisation.
 Category One and Category Two members have voting rights and all member companies have the right to attend meetings.
 Most of the Association’s detailed work is undertaken by two specialist working groups; one for technical issues and one for marketing, both reporting to the Members Assembly.
 The officers of the Association are elected from the membership.